8 things for leaders to consider when scouting for SWAT members

 The instructors you entrust to put them through the selection process only know what they see, which more than likely pales in comparison to the time that you have had to observe and study the applicant’s habits.

 What characteristics encompass a valuable operator?
-That may be a subjective question that could elicit any number of responses, yet below are several submissions for your consideration.
+While that is a subjective question that can elicit any number of responses, below are several submissions for your consideration.

-1.)
-Attitude: Is the applicant a team player who works well with others?
+Is the applicant a team player who works well with others?
 Do they possess a positive attitude that inspires others, or are they a whiner?
-Has the applicant displayed enthusiasm towards his assignment and the agency?
+Has the applicant displayed enthusiasm toward his assignment and the agency?
 Does the applicant seek innovative ways to improve themselves and the department?
 Does the applicant possess a “can-do” attitude?

-2.)
-Commitment: Becoming a good SWAT operator doesn’t happen overnight, it takes years of training and operational encounters to become a proficient and reliable member of the team.
-Applicants should be advised of the commitment in regards to training requirements, availability for call-outs and committing to several years, if not the remainder of their careers.
+Becoming a good SWAT operator doesn’t happen overnight, it takes years of training and operational encounters to become a proficient and reliable member of the team.
+Applicants should be advised of the commitment in regard to training requirements, availability for call-outs and committing to several years, if not the remainder of their careers.

-6.)
-Judgment: Has the applicant demonstrated sound judgment in his current and/or previous assignments?
+Has the applicant demonstrated sound judgment in his current and/or previous assignments?
 Are they able to assess a situation and come to a quick and reasonable solution?
 Are they capable of following direction, or do they require close supervision?
-Does their duty performance reflect good decision making, or are they a loose cannon, especially in use of force situations?
+Does their duty performance reflect good decision-making, or are they a loose cannon, especially in use of force situations?

-7.)
-Motivation: Are they a self-starter and demonstrate initiative in past performance?
-Do they produce arrests, tickets, case loads, develop informants, initiate field contacts, etc., or do they require encouragement or direction in order to keep them on task?
+Are they a self-starter and demonstrate initiative in past performance?
+Do they produce arrests, tickets, case loads, develop informants and initiate field contacts, or do they require encouragement or direction in order to keep them on task?
 What is their motivation for becoming a member of the team- is it because they are interested in the training and the mission, or is it to pad a resume for a promotion or transfer?

-8.)
-Skills: Do they bring anything with them to the table?
+Do they bring anything with them to the table?
 Does the applicant possess any previously obtained skill that would be an asset to the group?
-Are they an instructor in any related area such as: firearms, subject control, low light tactics, or use of force?
-Do they have military experience which would correlate to law enforcement operations?
+Are they an instructor in any related area such as firearms, subject control, low light tactics, or use of force?
+Do they have military experience that would correlate to law enforcement operations?
 Do they have combat experience?
 If so, were they snipers or did they do building clearing or intelligence gathering?
 Are their personal skills exceptional, or above average?

 Just the Beginning